clarin-eric/VLO/README.md

 ## Running an import

-To run an import, go the 'bin' child directory of the VLO application directory and run
+To run an import, go the `bin` child directory of the VLO application directory and run

 `./vlo_solr_importer.sh`

-as the appropriate user (e.g. 'vlouser').
+as the appropriate user (e.g. `vlouser`).

-It's advisable to run this in a detached background process (for example using "screen") because an import can take quite a long time depending on the amount of records to be imported.
+It's advisable to run this in a detached background process (for example using `screen`) because an import can take quite a long time depending on the amount of records to be imported.
 Also make sure that enough memory is available.
 Some VM parameters are configured inside the script.

-Some progress information is logged to a file 'log/vlo-importer.log'.
+Some progress information is logged to a file `log/vlo-importer.log`.
 It gets rotated automatically by the import process.

 For a __fresh import__, even when the VLO is not configured to delete all documents